RAID Array Recovery on NAS QNAP REXP-1610U-RP: How to Handle Data Recovery When It Breaks

 It is important to adhere to these limitations and restrictions to avoid any data loss or file system issues on QNAP NAS devices.

-Although NAS REXP-1610U-RP can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS REXP-1610U-RP can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view